bufemc/a1fbox/README.md

 #### Planning and issues

 ToDo and/or further planning (pb = phonebook):
+- Add GN section of https://www.itu.int/oth/T0202.aspx?parent=T0202 to data and parse it in callprefix?
 - Numbers in phonebooks cannot only have local area prefix (or country?) code, but also spaces like "<prefix> <number>", when retrieving remove spaces (and maybe if same country code)
 - Architecture pains: should fritzconn be passed if required, and abstraction layers be used?